plokhotnyuk/jsoniter-scala/README.md

   provide sparse output
 - Fields can be annotated as transient or just not defined in constructor to avoid parsing and serializing at all
 - Field names can be overridden for serialization/parsing by field annotation in case classes
-- Parsing exception always reports a hexadecimal offset of `Array[Byte]` or `InputStream` where it occurs and optionally hex dump of affected by error part of an internal byte buffer
+- Parsing exception always reports a hexadecimal offset of `Array[Byte]` or `InputStream` where it occurs and hex dump of affected by error part of an internal byte buffer
+- Configurable turning off hex dumping of affected by error part of an internal byte buffer to reduce impact on performance
 - Configurable throwing of stack-less parsing exceptions to greatly reduce impact on performance
-- Configurable turning off hex dumping of affected by error part of an internal byte buffer to reduce impact on performance
 - Configurable mapping function for names between case classes and JSON, including predefined functions which enforce snake_case or camelCase names for all fields
 - Configurable name of a discriminator field for ADTs